The brilliant, hard-working sales manager

 A marketing manager will be interested in which sales channels are thriving so their team can direct their campaign efforts accordingly.

-A product head will want to look at metrics like monthly recurring revenue (MRR), customer acquisition cost (CAC), churn rate, and conversion rate for their product so they can incorporate customer response in the next iteration.
+A product head will want to look at sales metrics like monthly recurring revenue (MRR), customer acquisition cost (CAC), churn rate, and conversion rate for their product so they can incorporate customer response in the next iteration.
 Nitty-gritty works here.

 Before starting, determine who you will be presenting to and the type of sales data that will matter to them so they have the right knowledge to make the most effective decisions.